Plumbers' knots: The map

-\begin{defn} Let $v\in K_n$.
-Define the \emph{global perturbation distance} $\epsilon(v)$ for the knot $\phi_v$ to be a small fraction of the minimum of the distances between distant pipes and between pipes which do not intersect the boundary of the unit cube and that boundary.
-By perturbing the knot no more than this distance, we are sure not to change the isotopy type or make it singular.
+That is, the global perturbation distance is a small fraction of the minimum of the distances between distant pipes and between pipes which do not intersect the boundary of the unit cube and that boundary.
+By moving each point in the image of the knot more than this distance, we are certain that the resulting map will respect isotopy types.